EricChangGo/leetcode/README.md

 >   - idles will be set between the chars

 > Not enough space
->   - after filled in all the spaces, the string grows.
+>   - after fill in all the spaces, the string grows.

 ### Output Solution - max(step1, Size of Tasks)